MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/provision-portal.md

 > - To provision a portal, you must be assigned to the System Administrator role of the Dynamics 365 organization selected for the portal.
 > - To manage an existing portal, you must be assigned any one of the following roles:
     - Office 365 Global Administrator
     - Dynamics 365 Service Administrator.
-For more information on this role, see here.
+For more information on this role, see [here](https://technet.microsoft.com/en-us/library/mt793847.aspx).
-    - System Administrator of the Dynamics 365 organization selected for the portal
+    - System Administrator of the Dynamics 365 organization selected for the portal.

 > If you are not assigned any of the above-mentioned roles, the following message is displayed: “You need to be a global administrator, Dynamics 365 service administrator, or system administrator for this organization in order to manage this portal.”